-In accordance with Government Auditing Standards, we have also issued our report dated March 31, 2021 on our consideration of Spectrum Youth & Family Services, Inc. and Subsidiary's internal control over financial reporting and our tests of its compliance with certain provision of laws, regulations, contracts, and grant agreements, and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated February 7, 2022 on our consideration of Spectrum Youth & Family Services, Inc. and Subsidiary's internal control over financial reporting and on our tests of its compliance with certain provision of laws, regulations, contracts, and grant agreements, and other matters.
+The purpose of that report is to solely describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Spectrum Youth & Family Services, Inc. and Subsidiary's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Spectrum Youth & Family Services, Inc. and Subsidiary's internal control over financial reporting and compliance.